← All Guides

 Montreal ~$530,000 ~$110,000

-These are averages — the range within each city is enormous.
+These are illustrative qualification examples — the range within each city is enormous.
 A detached home in Toronto's east end is a different financial proposition than a condo in North York.
 For a detailed breakdown of what different budgets get you across the GTA specifically, see our Toronto buying guide.

 The Bottom Line